 2. Liquidity risk: The risk of sacrificing previously accumulated profits or income when converting an investment into cash.

 3. Market risk: The risk that most, if not all, of the same type of investment will decline in price as a result of economic or political developments.

 4. Purchasing power (inflation) risk: The risk that the return (i.e., appreciation and/or income) received on an investment will not keep pace with the rate of inflation.

 5. Tax risk: The risk that changes in the tax laws or changes in interpretations of the tax laws will have a negative affect on an investment.

 After you have determined your investment objectives, choose the investment alternatives that, when considered as a “package,” are likely to come the closest to enabling you to attain your investment objectives without exceeding the degree of risk with which you are comfortable for each type of risk.
-No single investment can provide all things for all investors.
+No single investment can provide every type of benefit for every investor.
 To obtain opportunities for higher returns, safety of principal generally must be sacrificed.
 And, to increase the certainty of continued income, it is usually necessary to accept a lower rate of income.

-It should be noted that there are exceptions to the relative riskiness of the different types of investments.
+There are exceptions to the relative riskiness of the different types of investments.
 For example, many common stocks have been a more dependable source of income than some bonds.
-Furthermore, risk within a particular investment category can vary considerably.
+Also, risk within a particular investment category can vary considerably.
 This is particularly true for common stocks, since their growth potential, quality, and liquidity cover a broad range.